Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Proof sketch and useful techniques

-\) where the last line conveniently links to refinement.
-For any $i\in[K]$, those non-empty $W_{ij}$'s ($j\in[K_0]$) form a refinement of $V_i$, which contribute to one of the multiplicands, $\sfrac{|L_{V_i}+|V_i|^{-1}J|}{\prod_{j=1}^{K_0}|L_{W_{ij}}+|W_{ij}|^{-1}J|}$, in the first product over $i$ above.
-A similar situation happens for any $j\in[K_0]$.
-Hence, locally we can view one of the partitions as a refinement of the other, and thus it suffices to study all the ratios of determinants through refinement.
-Third, the refinement argument automatically accounts for relabeling.
-Specifically, if two partitions are equal up to relabeling, then the collection of all $W_{ij}$ sets, after removing empty sets, coincides with either of the two partitions.
+\) where the last expression links naturally to refinement.
+For any $i\in[K]$, the nonempty sets among $\{W_{ij}\}_{j\in[K_0]}$ form a refinement of $V_i$, contributing the factor $\sfrac{|L_{V_i}+|V_i|^{-1}J|}{\prod_{j=1}^{K_0}|L_{W_{ij}}+|W_{ij}|^{-1}J|}$ in the first product.
+An analogous statement holds for each $j\in[K_0]$.
+Hence, locally each partition can be viewed as a refinement of the other, and it suffices to bound all determinant ratios through refinement.
+Third, the refinement argument automatically handles relabeling: if two partitions are equal up to relabeling, the collection of nonempty $W_{ij}$ sets coincides with either partition. { This refinement decomposition is applied at the outset of the proof of Lemma~\ref{lem:subset} to obtain display~(S2.1) of the Supplementary Material. }